A Comprehensive Guide to Hernias

 • Appearance of a bulge while coughing, lifting items, going to the bathroom, or performing other strenuous activities

-• Discomfort or pain at the site of bulge
+• Discomfort or pain at the site of a bulge

 • Heartburn